 If you end up on the "five year plan" and need an additional year to graduate, your five year cost could be as high as $147,080 or $80,095 using an average net price.

 **Based on a 4 year multiple of Average Annual Net Price for in state students receiving grant or scholarship aid reported to the U.S. Department of Education's 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Most colleges don't charge students on an annual basis but instead require payment semester by semester.
 If you ever need to take an additional semester of classes to complete you degree you shouldn't have to pay for a full academic year.
 These our estimated costs for a semester at University of Minnesota Twin Cities.

 Some schools offer the ability to take single classes by paying on a per credit hour basis.
 The reported price per credit hour and estimated cost for one class at University of Minnesota Twin Cities are as follows.
 Per credit costs are for reference only as many schools will not allow students to pay by credit hour.

 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 49% of University of Minnesota Twin Cities students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,175.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 40% of University of Minnesota Twin Cities students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,175.